Impact of dynamics, entanglement, and Markovian noise on the fidelity of few-qubit digital quantum simulation: Fidelity decay of localized and diffusive dynamics under single-qubit Lindblad noise

 One validation of Eq.~\ref{eq:apx_fid_random_phase} is that it can be easily modified to describe the unentangled case of Eq.~\ref{eq:apx_fid_unentangled}.
 When all phases $\phi_i$ are zero, instead of the gain terms averaging to zero they perfectly cancel the decay terms.
 To reflect this, remove the effect of decay in Eq.~\ref{eq:apx_fid_random_phase} via the replacement $e^{-l \nu_1 t} \rightarrow 1$.
 The sum over $\l$ then evaluates to $2^{n-k}$ and simplifying recovers Eq.~\ref{eq:apx_fid_unentangled}.

 The full Eq.~\ref{eq:apx_fid_random_phase} simplifies to

-Comparing this averaged diffusive entangled decay to the diffusive unentangled decay Eq.~\ref{eq:apx_fid_unentangled}, the effect of $\nu_1$ on the initial rate approximately doubled but the effect of $\nu_2$ remains the same.
+where both approximations assume early time $t \ll 1/\nu_1, 1/\nu_2$.
+Comparing this averaged diffusive randomly entangled decay to the diffusive unentangled decay Eq.~\ref{eq:apx_fid_unentangled}, the effect of $\nu_1$ on the initial rate approximately doubled but the effect of $\nu_2$ remains the same.
 The extra $\nu_1$ contribution comes from relaxation terms that no longer cancel with gain terms.

 The diffusive fidelity Eq.~\ref{eq:apx_fid_random_phase_simplified} can be understood more intuitively by noting the phase averaging decouples all matrix elements except the $n$-qubit diagonal.
-A single decoupled, phase-averaged qubit within the $n$-qubit system, ignoring the trace preservation from the $n$-qubit diagonal, can be considered as having a fidelity matrix $\sigma \circ \rho^*$ of
+A single decoupled, phase-averaged qubit within the $n$-qubit system, ignoring the trace preservation from the $n$-qubit diagonal, can be considered as having a fidelity matrix $\matsigma \circ \matrho^*$ of

 where the gain term has been removed relative to Eq.~\ref{eq:apx_sigma_single_qubit}.
 The fidelity $f = \sum_{i,j} \sigma_{i,j} \rho_{i,j}^*$ of this to the $n$th power for $n$ qubits forms the first term in Eq.~\ref{eq:apx_fid_random_phase_simplified}.
 The latter two terms are corrections for the $n$-qubit diagonal, since the diagonal has no phases to average as is clear from initial state Eq.~\ref{eq:apx_entangled_pure_dm}.
 The second term removes the erroneous diagonal term and the third replaces it with the appropriate $1/2^n$ from trace preservation.